Yet, It Moves!

 The title of the project is a statement attributed to Galileo, who was forced by the Catholic Church to deny that the Earth moves around the sun, which would have robbed the Earth of its spot at the centre of the universe.
 Galileo bravely defended his theory, declaring, “Yet, it moves!”
 He was referring to the now universally known fact that, no matter what humans do, the Earth still moves as part of the greater movement of the universe, affecting us and the world we move in every day.

-Yet, It Moves! kicks off with a big opening party on 11 May, and then the exhibition project will stay “in motion” with new works and conversations introduced over its run.
-From the biggest halls at CC, the exhibition will extend into the cityscape, including the inner city, Copenhagen Airport, the borough of Nørrebro, the Inner Harbour and Søndermarken Park – places where Copenhageners move around every day.
+The exhibition project will stay “in motion” with new works and conversations introduced over its run and will extend into the cityscape, including the inner city, Copenhagen Airport, the borough of Nørrebro, the Inner Harbour and Søndermarken Park – places where Copenhageners move around every day.

 Yet, It Moves! is curated in partnership with external curator Irene Campolmi.